How to capture the perfect quokka photo

 4. Capture them munching leaves

 Quokkas are unique in many ways, but their smiles are what make them irresistibly cute.
 You’ll see it when one looks up towards you curiously, or mid-meal when they’re munching on their favourite leaves.
-Wait for these moments to capture your photograph – it’ll be one for the memory books.
-While it’s acceptable to encourage a smile by offering leaves, our mates follow a natural diet only, so avoid feeding quokkas human food at all times.
+Wait for these moments to capture your photograph, and never offer quokkas any food (whether part of their natural diet or otherwise).

 5. Be quiet